 The Sea of Galilee, Holy Land

-The Sea of Galilee is, without doubt, one of the most beautiful places and favourite areas of tourism in the Holy Land, and it has changed remarkably little since the days of Jesus (pbuh).
+The Sea of Galilee is, without doubt, one of the most beautiful places and favorite areas of tourism in the Holy Land, and it has changed remarkably little since the days of Jesus (pbuh).

 "You will never read your Bible with more complete understanding than when you touch the waters of Galilee",